-free of praise-but it does allow him to claim to be an authoritative source for actions in the West and positions him in an explicative role in relation to his audience, who in turn are constructed as unknowing and in need of elucidation.
-It is quite a different construction of the relationship between orator, emperor, and audience than what came before in his description of Constantius' actions, and to which we turn now.
+be an authoritative source for actions in the west and positions him in an explicative role in relation to his audience, who in turn are constructed as unknowing and in need of elucidation.
+It is a construction of the relationship between orator, emperor, and audience quite different from what came before in his description of Constantius' actions, to which we turn now.

-6. Constantius' familiar East and the eyewitness audience
+5. Constantius' familiar east and the eyewitness audience

-Inquiry, which Libanius promotes as his means of speaking authoritatively and truthfully about Constans' deeds in the West, was only one of the tools available to the historian.
+Inquiry, which Libanius promotes as his means of speaking authoritatively and truthfully about Constans' deeds in the west, was only one of the tools available to the historian.
 The other, equally fundamental, was autopsy.
-For Herodotus, personal autopsy was paramount, to be supplemented only if need be by inquiry from eyewitnesses.
-51 Similarly Thucydides acknowledges the importance of both, though he maintains that each method should be subject to proper verification of the information they impart.
-52 Autopsy is important for Libanius too, and he alludes to its role in the prologue to the speech:
+For Herodotus, personal autopsy was paramount, to be supplemented only if need be by inquiry from eyewitnesses.50 Similarly Thucydides acknowledges the importance of both, though he maintains that each method should be subject to proper verification of the information they impart.51 Autopsy is important for Libanius too, and he alludes to its role in the prologue to the speech (8):